There are many ways to become a more confident person.

-1. Change your word choice to build confidence
+1. Change your word choice to build self-confidence

 There is no such thing as failure if you actually went for something but the outcome wasn’t what you desired.
 Yes, you didn’t get what you wanted but you did learn something.
 These learning experiences are how we become better and more confident in our abilities.

-If you don’t use what you learn to improve yourself, then you’re a failure.
-As long as you are improving and learning, you’re never truly failing.
+If you don’t use what you learned to improve yourself, then you’re a failure.
+As long as you’re improving and learning, you’re never truly failing.
 You may learn slowly but if the trend is accumulation rather than degradation, you’re doing just fine.